Guy Vander Jagt: Repeal of the Twenty-Second Constitutional Amendment

 In the late 1980s, Vander Jagt helped lead an effort to repeal the Twenty-second Amendment to the United States Constitution, which limits a President to serve two terms.
 "Ronald Reagan is one of the greatest American Presidents of all time, and I want to keep him on the job," he explained in 1986, in a fundraising letter to raise funds for such a campaign.
 In 1986, and again in 1987, 1989, and 1991, he sponsored such an amendment in the House.

-Post-government career
+Later life

 In 1992, Vander Jagt's district was renumbered as the 2nd district.
 For the first time since his initial run in 1966, he faced a serious primary opponent in Herman Miller executive and fellow Dutch-American Pete Hoekstra.
 While Hoekstra had never run for office before, he made a name for himself by riding his bicycle across the district.
 Hoekstra also claimed that Vander Jagt had been in Congress for too long; Vander Jagt had won his first election when Hoekstra was 13 years old.

 Hoekstra scored a major upset, winning by over six points.
 He dominated his base in the district's more populated southern portion, including Muskegon and the Grand Rapids suburbs.
 Vander Jagt's margins in the northern portion weren't enough to close the gap.

 Vander Jagt returned to private law practice with the Cleveland-based law firm BakerHostetler.
+He died from pancreatic cancer at a hospice facility in Washington on June 22, 2007, at the age of 75.